-Please click the Coronavirus Tab for current updates regarding sessions.
-Thank you
+Please click the Weather Tab for information regarding inclement weather.

 Team Integrated Solution Focused Approach (TISFA) program is an innovative, strengths based approach to working with youth placed in treatment by the legal system, their families and communities.
 The TISFA model was developed in collaboration with a team of licensed professional counselors and licensed marriage and family therapists who believed that when the entire “system” of a youth is involved in treatment and in re-entry to the youth’s family and community, that the youth stands a better chance of being successful.
 The program utilizes a solution focused approach that focuses on the strengths of the family, constructing a preferred future and assisting the family in developing a new structure so that old behaviors cannot exist.